-- In 2009-10, during National Engineers Week, IEEE-USA placed posters and dioramas promoting EWeek Family Day in Metro rail transit stations in the nation's capital. - In 2010-11, IEEE-USA sponsored a media campaign on WAMU 88.5, Washington's allnews public radio station, to raise IEEE-USA's public visibility among opinion leaders and decision makers in the nation's capital. - In 2010, IEEE-USA presented two honoraria and convened a Washington luncheon in support of its Engineering in Society Journalism Award. - In 2011, IEEE-USA provided support to the National Academy of Science's (NAS) Science & Entertainment Exchange, and co-sponsored a Forum on Engineering the Future at the Directors Guild in Los Angeles, providing entertainment industry professionals with access to top engineers and scientists, to help present a more realistic interpretation of sci-tech in Hollywood entertainment - In 2012, IEEE-USA is supporting educational outreach (sci-tech cafes) in cooperation with Nova/WGBH's new PBS program "Making Stuff 2."
+- In 2009-10, during National Engineers Week, IEEE-USA placed posters and dioramas promoting EWeek Family Day in Metro rail transit stations in the nation's capital. - In 2010-11, IEEE-USA sponsored a media campaign on WAMU 88.5, Washington's allnews public radio station, to raise IEEE-USA's public visibility among opinion leaders and decision makers in the nation's capital. - In 2010, IEEE-USA presented two honoraria and convened a Washington luncheon in support of its Engineering in Society Journalism Award. - In 2011, IEEE-USA provided support to the National Academy of Science's (NAS) Science & Entertainment Exchange, and co-sponsored a Forum on Engineering the Future at the Directors Guild in Los Angeles, providing entertainment industry professionals with access to top engineers and scientists, to help present a more realistic interpretation of sci-tech in Hollywood entertainment - In 2012, IEEE-USA designed and sponsored an award-winning miniature golf hole (Hole in 1s and 0s) as part of a special concept course developed in partnership with the Ntaional Building Museum.
+IEEE-USA also worked with the IEEE Computer Society to organize the Washington premier (at the National Press Club) of a documentary on the life of Adam Turing.

-Budget: (Funding subject to approval; derived from IEEE-USA Fund transfers) Oversight: Vice President, Communications & Public Awareness (Nita Patel)
+Budget: (Funding subject to approval; derived from IEEE-USA Fund transfers) Oversight: Vice President, Communications & Public Awareness (Karen Panetta) Staff Contact: Chris McManes, c.mcmanes@ieee.org

-Staff Contact: Pender McCarter, p.mccarter@ieee.org